ajanicij/hashnode-code/2023-10-13-read-dir/readdir/README.md

 [file_name](https://doc.rust-lang.org/std/path/struct.PathBuf.html#method.file_name),
 which returns
 [OsStr](https://doc.rust-lang.org/std/ffi/struct.OsStr.html), which is similar to &str.
-It a "borrowed reference to an OS string."
+It is a "borrowed reference to an OS string."
 Why doesn't file_name() return &str?
 Because Rust guarantees that &str and String always represent correct UTF-8 strings, and a file path in various OSs is not guaranteed to be a correct UTF-8 string.

-To convert file name from OsStr to &str, we use method [to_str](https://doc.rust-lang.org/std/ffi/struct.OsStr.html#method.to_str), which returns Option<&str>.
+To convert the file name from OsStr to &str, we use method [to_str](https://doc.rust-lang.org/std/ffi/struct.OsStr.html#method.to_str), which returns Option<&str>.
 If the file name is not a proper UTF-8 string, to_str() will return None.
 That's the beauty of Rust: it uses the type system to ensure that